Let's talk about the best sewing supplies for beginners.

 Height Adjustable Sewing Table

-The Ikea Skarsta sit to stand desk makes the perfect sewing table (in my own opinion).
+The Ikea Skarsta sit-to-stand desk makes the perfect sewing table.

 Often times when I'm spending hours sewing, it's nice to be able to stand a sew for a bit.

 I own two of these tables and have never regretted the purchase.